Realizing groups as symmetries of infinite translation surfaces: Topological preliminaries

 \section{Topological preliminaries}

 In this section, we introduce the topological preliminaries that are necessary for the subsequent discussions.
 Let $S$ be an orientable surface of genus $g(S)\in\Z_{\geq 0}\cup{\infty}$ which is not necessarily compact.
 We are mainly concerned with surfaces of infinite type, that is, surfaces for which~$\pi_1(S)$ is not finitely generated.
 We denote by $E(S)$ and $E^g(S)\subset E(S)$ the spaces of ends of $S$ and of the ends of $S$ accumulated by genus, respectively.
+Note that $E^g(S)\neq\emptyset$ if and only if the surface $S$ has infinite genus.
 Both of these spaces can be embedded in the Cantor set as closed subsets.
 A detailed discussion of ends of surfaces can be found in \cite{Richards63}.

-The following classical result by Ker\'ekj\'art\'o and Richards (see [\emph{ibid}]) provides a topological classification of orientable surfaces:
+The following classical result by Ker\'ekj\'art\'o and Richards (see [\emph{Ibid.}]) provides a topological classification of orientable surfaces:

 \begin{theorem}[Topological classification of orientable surfaces] Two orientable surfaces $S$ and $S'$ are homeomorphic if and only if $g(S)=g(S')$ and $E^g(S)\subset E(S)$ is homeomorphic to $E^g(S')\subset E(S')$ as pair of nested topological spaces.
 Moreover, for every $g\in\Z_{\geq 0}\cup\{\infty\}$ and pair of closed subsets $E^g\subset E$ of the Cantor set, there exists an orientable surface $S$ such that $g(S)=g$ and $E^g(S)\subset E(S)$ is homeomorphic to~$E^g\subset E$. \end{theorem}